GannIntegral/gannintegral.github.io/_posts/2023-12-03-forex-position-sizes-calculator.md

 <p>As you hit the 'Calculate' button, the Forex Risk Management Calculator works its magic:</p>

 <p><b>Smart Position Sizing:</b>
-The tool determines optimal lot sizes for each trade, aligning with your specified risk percentage and stop loss.</p>
+The calculator determines optimal lot sizes for each trade, aligning with your specified risk percentage and stop loss.</p>

 <p><b>Risk Reward Ratios:</b>
 Explore the potential gains as the calculator outlines the risk-reward relationship, targeting a 1:2 ratio for those successful trades that return to the initial price level.</p>